GensokyoSageLeague/SSR-MyGIS/README.md

 TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```

+# Build

+Use "Release, Any CPU", then build the solution.

+VS with .NET Framework 4.5.2 SDK is required.